ScottHamper/Cookies/README.md

 *options*: An object containing additional parameters about the cookie (discussed below)

 #### Returns:
-The 'Cookies' object is returned to support chaining.
+The `Cookies` object is returned to support chaining.

-#### The 'options' Object
+#### The 'options' Object:
 *path*: A string value of the path of the cookie
 *domain*: A string value of the domain of the cookie

 If any property is left undefined, the browser's default value will be used instead.
-A default value for any property may be set in the 'Cookies.defaults' object.
+A default value for any property may be set in the `Cookies.defaults` object.

 #### Example Usage:
     // First set a cookie and get its value